libretto-ai/openai-py/README.md

 To send events to Imaginary Programming, you'll need to create a project.
 From the project you'll need two things:

-1. **API key**: This is generated for the project and is used to identify the project and environment (dev, staging, prod) that the event is coming from.
+1. **API key**: (`api_key`) This is generated for the project and is used to identify the project and environment (dev, staging, prod) that the event is coming from.
-2. **API Name**: This uniquely identifies a particular prompt that you are using.
+2. **Template Name**: (`api_name`) This uniquely identifies a particular prompt that you are using.
 This allows projects to have multiple prompts.
-You do not need to generate this in advance: if the API name does not exist, then it will be created automatically.
+You do not need to generate this in advance: if the Template Name does not exist, then it will be created automatically.
 This can be in any format but we recommend using a dash-separated format, e.g. `my-prompt-name`.

+**Note:** if you don't pass in an Template Name, new revisions of the same prompt will show up as different prompt templates in Templatest.

 ### OpenAI